 Millions of people rely on Bach Flower Remedies to restore balance and peace in their lives.
 They wouldn’t dream of living without the Remedies.
 However, most of these people never considered the fact that their animal companions also share all of the same emotions that we humans do.
 Many pets and farm animals have suffered trauma or abuse.
 Many others have fears and phobias.
 The good news is that Bach Flower Remedies are just as effective for animals as they are for people.

 Bach Flower Remedies are very successful at treating aggression, separation anxiety, elimination problems, possessiveness, over-grooming, skin disorders, OCD/stereotypies, fears, and phobias.
 Here are a few case studies that demonstrate the power of Bach Flower Remedies for animals.

 Chaos was a 16-year-old cat who over-groomed her entire life.
 Although her fur was black, her belly and inner thighs were licked clean, revealing her pink skin.
 After a month of taking her remedies, she was still grooming excessively, but less, and there was black peach fuzz growing on her belly and inner thighs.
 After two months, Chaos had a thick black coat covering the previously bare skin.

 A Shiba Inu named Kona developed hot spots that looked so bad, they resembled mange.
 Her vet only recommended steroids, so her owner asked if Bach Flower Remedies could help.
-Within a month of starting her remedies, her condition had improved noticeably.
-By the end of the second month, Kona was completely back to normal.
+Within a couple of weeks of starting her remedies, her condition had improved noticeably.
+After a month, Kona was completely back to normal.

 Jack, a donkey in his late 20s,